 - A. Cayman Café is the main cafeteria featuring an all you can eat menu.
-Numerous choices range from a salad bar, home-style entrees, burgers, deli sandwiches, and fresh pasta dishes, to name a few. - B. Lion's Den a retail location which features Burger King, and other fast food choices including pizza, fried chicken, snacks and more. - C. Subway a stand alone Subway featuring all of your favorite Subway sandwiches and salads - D. Roomie's a retail location featuring STARBUCKS coffee, muffins, bagels, cookies, and other snack items - E. Chick-fil-A and Home Zone a retail location next to Cayman Café.
-This area features traditional Chick-fil-A favorites and New Orleans style poboys. - F. Roomies.Com located on the north campus in The Village.
-Featuring Java City coffee, Ben and Jerry's ice cream, pre-made sandwiches and a convenience store.
+Numerous choices range from a salad bar, home-style entrees, burgers, deli sandwiches, and fresh pasta dishes, to name a few. - B. Lion's Den a retail location which features Burger King, and other fast food choices including pizza, fried chicken, snacks and more. - C. Subway a stand alone Subway featuring all of your favorite Subway sandwiches and salads. - D. Roomie's a retail location featuring STARBUCKS coffee, muffins, bagels, cookies, and other snack items. - E. Chick-fil-A and Home Zone a retail location next to Cayman Café.
+This area features traditional Chick-fil-A favorites and New Orleans style poboys. - F. Java City and Internet Café a retail location featuring designer coffee, pastries, and more.

 Once a student selects his/her meal plan during registration, the entire amount must be paid by fee payment deadline.
 All meals can then be purchased by presenting the Southeastern ID card.
-University ID cards are issued by the ID office to all registered students.
+University ID cards are issued by the Campus Card Operations to all registered students.